 Mark: Most relationships deal with broken trust in some way or another.
 Sometimes it happens unintentionally.
 However, even if you unintentionally break your spouse’s trust, you have to recognize how that affected your partner and do what it takes to re-establish trust.
 When it comes to rebuilding trust, words mean very little.
 The only way to rebuild trust is to change your actions and be consistent in those changes over time.

-If you want to read further about rebuilding trust in a marriage, request our FREE “how to” guide.
+If you want to read further about rebuilding trust in a marriage, click here to request our FREE “how to” guide.
 These are the exact steps we took to rebuild trust after infidelity.
+If you’re both ready to restore trust in your marriage, our Rebuilding Trust Roadmap Course is what we created to help you.
+It’s what we wish we’d had in our journey!